Geoffrey-42/WNqErkVjBIDRXi9D/README.md

 ## Getting Started

 - Open the MonReader folder
-- Click on the Gradioapp link folder
+- Click on the "Gradio App Link" file
 - Copy paste the link on your browser and try the prototype!